 Record sound sources individually.
 These individual sound source recordings correspond to the reference signals used for the evaluation of ISM capturing solutions.

-Sum up the individual sound source recordings to obtain final input signals to example solutions
+Sum up the individual sound source recordings to obtain final input signals to example solutions.
+This is feasible since it is foreseen that the raw microphone signals must be recorded.
+Optionally, recordings from multiple sound sources may be made to generate the final input signals.

 Table 1 Recording scenarios for multi-source ISM evaluation